Pressure and doping effects on the electronic structure and magnetism of the single-layer nickelate La$_2$NiO$_4$

 {\bf Conclusions.} \\

 We have investigated the effects of pressure and doping on the crystal and electronic structure of the reference single-layer nickelate La$_2$NiO$_4$.
-We have found that the suppression of oxygen-octahedral tilts, driving a structural change to a high-symmetry tetragonal $I4/mmm$ phase, occurs at significantly lower pressures in La$_2$NiO$_4$ compared to its bilayer and trilayer superconducting counterparts.
-Remarkably, this structural change can also be achieved at ambient pressure through partial substitution of La with Ba.
-Beyond stabilizing the tetragonal structure, we have shown that Ba doping induces subtle but consequential modifications to the electronic structure, shifting it toward a nominal $d^{7.5}$ configuration similar to the superconducting bilayer compounds, as a result of which the two-dimensional character of the Ni-$d_{z^2}$ Fermi-surface sheet is enhanced and there appears an intriguing competition between different magnetic configurations.
+We have found that the suppression of oxygen-octahedral tilts, driving a structural change to a high-symmetry tetragonal $I4/mmm$ phase, occurs at {similar} pressures in La$_2$NiO$_4$ compared to its bilayer and trilayer superconducting counterparts.
+Remarkably, this structural change can also be achieved at ambient pressure through partial substitution of La with Ba. {In this case, we have uncovered a distinct magnetostructural interplay that explains the deviation from Vegard's law observed experimentally. } Beyond stabilizing the tetragonal structure {and eventually suppressing magnetism}, we have {also} shown that Ba doping induces subtle but consequential modifications to the electronic structure, shifting it toward a nominal $d^{7.5}$ configuration similar to the superconducting bilayer compounds, as a result of which the two-dimensional character of the Ni-$d_{z^2}$ Fermi-surface sheet is enhanced and there appears an intriguing competition between different magnetic configurations.

-Our results thus position divalent-atom substituted single-layer nickelates like (La,Ba)$_2$NiO$_4$ as useful model systems that mirror some key features of the superconducting Ruddlesden-Popper nickelates, while lacking the full multiband character of the bi- and trilayer compounds.
+Our results thus position divalent-atom substituted single-layer nickelates like (La,Ba)$_2$NiO$_4$ as {valuable} model systems, {not only for probing strong magnetostructural interplays, but also for mirroring key electronic} features of the superconducting Ruddlesden-Popper nickelates, while lacking the full multiband character of the bi- and trilayer compounds.
 Precisely because of this latter simplification, they offer a valuable platform for disentangling the respective roles of structural symmetry, dimensionality, and electronic configuration.
 Our findings thus clarify essential aspects of La$_2$NiO$_4$ and provide a foundation for future studies aimed at isolating the key ingredients behind superconductivity in the nickelates.

 {\it Acknowledgments.} We acknowledge the LANEF Chair of Excellence program for funding.
 F. B. acknowledge partial support from Italian Ministry of University and Research MUR, financed by the European Union - Next Generation EU, within the PRIN 2022 call, contract n.
 2022M3WXE7.
 Computational resources were provided by the GRICAD supercomputing center of Université Grenoble Alpes and GENCI Grant No. 2022-AD01091394.
+We thank J. Even and C. Katan for useful discussions.

 \onecolumngrid

 {A\arabic{figure}} {A\arabic{table}}